ibm-cloud-docs/cephaas/sds_capacity_performance.md

 ## Viewing the capacity of your deployments
 {: #view-capacity}

-The upper section of the deployment dashboard displays the current usage information about the following.
+The deployment dashboard displays the current usage information about the following.

 | Usage Information | Description |
 |-------|-------------|